 This is the place where my blog used to live.
-Yet - as it seems to have been a trend for some time across the Web - my blog has dried out.
+As it seems to have been a trend for some time across the Web - my blog has dried out.
+Deleted all of it.

 I am Telecommunications Engineer turned Project Manager.
-Well seasoned Project Manager with vast experience in both Agile and Waterfall environments.
+Seasoned Project Manager, with vast experience in both Agile and Waterfall environments.
 Indeed, completed shitloads of projects all over the world.

 There's another issue which often stems from the global presence of the corpo - fuzzy definition of responsibilities.
 I see that in many organizations - in modern corpo - it is so easy to play blame game, that sometimes it's even part of the culture.
 Very unprofessional.
 This is why I suggest following approach - if unsure - always assume it is your responsibility.
 I think Jocko Willink put this nicely in his Extreme Ownership.

-I have traveled all over the place, at one point my friends were laughing that there's new country on the map, a place you've not been to yet.
-Crazy times, we called it Siemens Travel Agency, good old days though.
+I have traveled all over the place, these were crazy times, we called it Siemens Travel Agency.
+Especially after I started teaching Intelligent Networks in their Training Centre.
 But then I settled in Kenya for a few years.
-It was interesting in a different way (hence: Nairobi Aikikai).
+It was interesting in a very different way (hence: Nairobi Aikikai).
 I tried to share the memories in an unpublished book, which I circulated among my friends.
 There are also a few smaller literary forms I created over the years.
 Nothing enlightening, just my impressions captured at that point in time...